Buddhilive/BuddhiNLP-Documentation/README.md

 # Getting Started

-BuddhiNLP is a Open Source NodeJS library for building chatbots.
+BuddhiNLP is a Open Source NodeJS library for building chatbots developed and maintained by [Buddhilive Developers](https://www.buddhilive.com/).
 BuddhiNLP is developed using [TensorflowJS](https://www.tensorflow.org/js/), a popular machine learning library developed by Google Engineers.

 ## Install BuddhiNLP